By: Susan Dugdale | Last modified: 06-03-2019 | First published: 11-01-2008 |

-Once done, your outline will form the backbone of your speech guiding you logically through all the aspects you need to consider before you write the speech itself.
+Why?
+Because a well-completed outline becomes the backbone of your speech.
+You'll use it to guide you logically, and carefully, through ALL the aspects you need to consider before you actually write the speech itself.

-Because completing one is a critical step in preparing a successful speech.
+Because completing a speech outline is the first vital step toward preparing a successful speech.

-It might look daunting and horrifically time consuming but complete an outline all the same.
+The process might appear daunting and horrifically time consuming but prepare a speech outline all the same.☺

 The process of outlining a speech is broken down into 4 essential steps.